 9. What would your commute to work be like?

 Imagine finding the perfect house and telling yourself, “Well, it’s only 20 miles from work!!”
 But little did you know that 20 miles takes 1.5 hours on a good day?
 Is that acceptable for you?
 If you’ve found a house you really like, wake up extra early and see if you can run that morning commute around the same time you would be if you were to buy the house.
 What about the evening commute?
 Instead of going home, drive to your “new” prospective house.
 If you can’t stomach the commute, it’s not the house for you, no matter how “perfect” it seems.

 10. How old are the appliances?

 This is something that a home inspector will tell you during an inspection, but here’s my advice: look for this info while you’re at the open house!
-Think of it this way: if you know that you’re going to have to sink $5,000 in new appliances or repairs, you may be able to adjust your offer price accordingly, or decide not to even put an offer on a house.
+Think of it this way: if you know that you’re going to have to sink $5,000 into new appliances or repairs, you may be able to adjust your offer price accordingly or you may decide not to even put an offer on a house.
 Don’t wait until you’ve gotten so far into the process only to find out at the home inspection, “Oh.
 Yeah.
 Your appliances are old as crap and will need to be replaced as soon as you move in.”
 Know this info up front so that you can either walk away or be able to use that info to come up with a reasonable offer.

 Download the 30 Questions Checklist